We are transparent

 Our work is exempt from corporate income tax and trade tax under Section 3 No. 6 of the German Trade Tax Act (Gewerbesteuergesetz) due to the promotion of youth welfare according to the last exemption notice we received from the Leipzig I Tax Office (tax number 232/14013479) dated December 21, 2018 (assessment period 2015 to 2017).

 The association was founded in 2002 in Leipzig.
 The general assembly consists of 30 members (8 legal and 22 natural persons, 1 honorary member).
 In addition to the association members, the association has a large network of partners and volunteers who support the association and the respective projects with their work, a total of about 1500 people.

 The board of directors has been led by five volunteers since 2020.
 Irmgard Rothkirch is head of educational programs at the Heinz Nixdorf MuseumsForum, among others, and has been chairwoman of the association since April 2022.
 Armin Gardeia is head of the "Young University" at the OTH Regensburg and has been deputy chairman of the association since April 2022.
-The board is completed by Marco Groß, Daniel Marburger and Jakub Stříbrný.
+The board is completed by Marco Groß and Daniel Marburger as associate members.

 The long-standing employees at HANDS on TECHNOLOGY e.V.
 Stefanie Sieber and Susanne Voigt share the management in a four-eyes principle.

-More in our impact report page from 34 and 40 ff.
+More about people in our organizatipon in our impact report page from 58 ff.

 5. activity report

 All our annual reports (in German language) are available here.
 The latest information can be found in the Impact Report 2022 starting on page 8 ff.